PoojaSuhag7/Excel_Vrinda_Store_Data_Analysis/README.md

 # VRINDA STORE DATA ANALYSIS USING EXCEL

 ## <u>Project Objective</u> 🎯
-Fashion Store wants to create an annual sales report for 2023 to understand their customers and strategize for increased sales in 2024.
-Implemented an **advanced Fashion Store Dashboard using EXCEL**.
+Vrinda Store wants to create an annual sales report for 2023 to understand their customers and strategize for increased sales in 2024.
+Implemented an **advanced Vrinda Store Dashboard using EXCEL**.

 ## <u>Sample Insights</u> 📌
 - **Women are more likely to buy compared to men (~65%)**